 Contact Paul Davis for all your property damage needs.
 (706) 733-2331

-- Report the damage to your insurance company as soon as it is possible.
+- Report the damage to your insurance company as soon as you can.

 - Is your house safe?
-Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are complete.
+Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are done.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You have suffered a water loss.
-While you are waiting for us to arrive, listed below are helpful tips to help deal with the damage:
+You’ve suffered a water loss.
+While you are waiting for help to arrive, listed below are helpful tips to help deal with the damage:

 - Water Source: It is important to shut off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Floors: Get rid of as much standing water as possible, using a mop or towels.
-(Don’t use a vacuum cleaner.)
+- Floors: Get rid of as much standing water as possible, using towels or a mop.
+(Do not use the vacuum cleaner.)

-- Carpeting: Blot wet carpeting with clean, white towels.
-Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.
+- Carpeting: Blot soaked carpet with clean, white towels.
+Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-You have suffered a fire loss.
-While you are waiting for us to arrive, below are some suggestions to help handle with the damage:
+You’ve suffered a fire loss.
+While you are waiting for us to arrive, below are some suggestions to help deal with the damage:

-- Carpets: Avoid being on carpet if at all possible.
-Do not use ”DIY” home carpet cleaners.
+- Carpets: Avoid being on carpet if possible.
+Do not use “do-it-yourself” home carpet cleaners.

-- Ceilings/Walls: Don’t wipe or attempt to wash ceilings and other absorbent surfaces.
+- Ceilings/Walls: Do not attempt to wash or wipe ceilings or other absorbent surfaces.

-- Doors: Close all doors in affected rooms to localize smoke odors as much as possible.
+- Doors: Shut all doors in affected rooms to localize smoke odors as much as possible.

-- Furnace: Change the air conditioner or furnace filter if the blower is operating.
+- Furnace: Change the furnace or air conditioner filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.

 - Windows: If possible, open windows to ventilate.

-If your business or home is damaged by storm, fire, mold, water or other disaster, Call Paul!
+If your business or home has been damaged by storm, fire, mold, water or other disaster, Call Paul!